ruairica/blog/src/pages/how-to-build-a-simple-blog-with-astro.md

 </Layout>
 ```

 So this layout is inserted within our original ```Layout.astro```.
-In the frontmatter we retrieve the front matter of the markdown file, then pass the title  into the original Layout which
+In the frontmatter we retrieve the frontmatter of the markdown file, then pass the title  into the original Layout which
 will be used as the html title (you can see it being used in as the name of the tab in your browser).
 At the top of the page we're inserting an ```<a>``` tag to link back as well as inserting the date,
 which is formatted in the same way as on the index page.
-We add the title as a ```<h1>``` and then our blog content will be inserted just underneat that, where the ```<slot />``` is.
+We add the title as a ```<h1>``` and then our blog content will be inserted just underneath that, where the ```<slot />``` is.

 Now we need to update the frontmatter in our blog post to use the new layout.